Joyce Wilkinson Charitable Trust Fund

 - Address: Dovenby Hall, Dovenby, Cockermouth, CA13 0PN

-- Manages multiple grant-making funds on behalf of individuals and organizations
+- Manages multiple grant-making funds on behalf of individuals and organisations

 - Makes grants targeting children, young people, older people, people with disabilities, unemployed individuals, and those on low incomes